mebels/men-to-zen-migration/README.md

 First install Zenphoto completely.
 You can also test Zenphoto first.

-Tip: copy the database tables "albums", "images" and "obj_to_tag", right after the installation, if they are still empty.
+Tip: copy the database tables "albums", "images", "tags" and "obj_to_tag", right after the installation, if they are still empty.
 After trying out Zenphoto, you can then swap them for the originals before starting the migration.
+It is best to always keep an empty original of these tables and copy this only.
+After migration and checking for any errors, you can delete the blank backups.
+However, Zenphoto is designed to run at any time a setup that creates new database tables that do not exist.

 After testing Zenphoto, delete all test photos and test albums, in the backend, from the database and folder / albums.
 Then upload all your photo files to the folder /albums.